JahirMullick/Online-Examination-System/README.md

-# online-examination-systen-in-php
+# Online Examination System:-
 Brief overview of the technology:      Front end: HTML, CSS, JavaScript  HTML: HTML is used to create and save web document.
 E.g. CSS : (Cascading Style Sheets) Create attractive Layout JavaScript: it is a programming language, commonly use with web browsers.
                                        Back end: PHP, MySQL  PHP: Hypertext Preprocessor (PHP) is a technology that allows software developers to create dynamically generated web pages, in HTML, XML, or other document types, as per client request.
 PHP is open source software.
 MySQL: MySql is a database, widely used for accessing querying, updating, and managing data in databases.
-## Software Requirement
+## Software Requirement:-
  WAMP Server XAMPP Server MAMP Server LAMP Server Installation Steps:-
   1. Download zip file and Unzip file on your local server.
   2. Put this file inside "c:/xampp/htdocs/" .